znly/rules_go/README.md

     ```

 * For a library `github.com/joe/project/lib`, create `lib/BUILD`, containing
-  a single library with the special name "go_default_library."
-Using this name tells
+  a single library with the special name "`go_default_library`."
+Using this name
-  Bazel to set up the files so it can be imported in .go files as (in this
+  tells Bazel to set up the files so it can be imported in .go files as (in this
   example) `github.com/joe/project/lib`.
+See the
+  [FAQ](#whats-up-with-the-go_default_library-name) below for more information
+  on this name.

     ```bzl
     load("@io_bazel_rules_go//go:def.bzl", "go_library")